Dfam-consortium/Dfam-API/README.md

 * A mysql database server with Dfam databases.
 * Dfam-warehouse directories containing reference genomes, te_idx annotation sets, temporary result caches, and temporary files.
+* A subset of resource intensive endpoints have additional hCaptcha controls implemented using Altcha to deter automated usage.

 Some functionality requires these additional tools: